Skip to main content

 - [ ] Uses English for code and communication

-- [ ] Continuity agreement must be in place with KDE e.V. for domains and trademarks if the authors disappear
+- [ ] Agree to a continuity plan with KDE e.V. for domains and trademarks if the authors disappear

 - [ ] Recommended to attend [Akademy](https://akademy.kde.org) or other local KDE events